mikependon/RepoDB.NET/pages/getstarted/postgresql.md

 ```

 {: .note }
 > The [Insert](/operation/insert) method returns the value of identity/primary column, while the [InsertAll](/operation/insertall) method returns the number of rows inserted.
-Both methods are automatically setting back the value of the primary property of the model if present.
+Both methods are automatically setting back the value of identity/primary property to the entity model (if present).

 ## Querying a Record